WAICU-member colleges and universities currently enroll nearly 55,000 students. About 60% are from Wisconsin.

-In 2015, 21% of Wisconsin private nonprofit college and university undergraduate students were racial/ethnic minorities; compared to 16% in the UW System.
-In 2015, 34% of all students in WAICU institutions were age 25 or over, compared to 21% in the UW System.
+22% of Wisconsin private nonprofit college and university undergraduate students are racial/ethnic minorities; compared to 17% in the UW System.
+34% of all students in WAICU institutions are age 25 or over, compared to 21% in the UW System.
+26% of WAICU undergraduate students are first-generation.

-Students who qualify for the federal Pell Grant (by definition, those with significant financial need) at WAICU-member colleges and universities constitute a higher percentage of enrolled students (29.4%) than at 4-year UW System institutions (27.3%).
+Students who qualify for the federal Pell Grant (by definition, those with significant financial need) at WAICU-member colleges and universities constitute a higher percentage of enrolled students (27.3%) than at UW System institutions (24.3%).
 Transfer students are also welcomed.
-In 2015, 23% of the new students at Wisconsin’s private nonprofit colleges and universities were transfer students.
+In 2016, 23% of the new students at Wisconsin’s private nonprofit colleges and universities were transfer students.

 Leveraging State Tax Dollars

 WAICU member colleges and universities receive no direct operating support from state taxpayers.
 Their Wisconsin students do qualify for student aid.
 Private nonprofit higher education is a bargain for state taxpayers.
-Each full-time-equivalent student attending the UW System is supported by a state taxpayer subsidy of $6,659 per year, while the comparable support for a full-time-equivalent student at a private nonprofit college or university is just $610 per year.
+Over four years, the cost to state taxpayers per degree at public institutions is $127,368 compared to only $9,896 at WAICU-member institutions.
+WAICU members do not receive direct state taxpayer support; low-income Wisconsin students receive financial aid in the form of the Wisconsin Grant.

 Net Tuition/Out-of-pocket costs